ctu-mrs/ctu-mrs.github.io/docs/70-deployment/20-apptainer/index.md

 # Deployment using Apptainer

-Apptainer is an open source container platform designed to run complex applications on high-performance computing (HPC) clusters.
+Apptainer is an open source container platform designed to run complex high-performance computing (HPC) applications.

 ## Useful info